Dial Tone Portability

-Dial tone portability is a feature of Microsoft Exchange Server 2013 that provides a limited business continuity solution for failures that affect a mailbox database, a server, or an entire site.
-Dial tone portability enables users to have a temporary mailbox for sending and receiving email while their original mailbox is being restored or repaired.
-The temporary mailbox can be on the same Exchange 2013 Mailbox server or on any other Exchange 2013 Mailbox server in your organization that has databases with the same database schema version.
+Dial tone portability is a feature of Microsoft Exchange Server 2010 that provides a limited business continuity solution for failures that affect a mailbox database, a server, or an entire site.
+Dial tone portability enables users to have a temporary mailbox for sending and receiving e-mail while their original mailbox is being restored or repaired.
+The temporary mailbox can be on the same Exchange 2010 Mailbox server or on any other Exchange 2010 Mailbox server in your organization.
 This allows an alternative server to host the mailboxes of users who were previously on a server that is no longer available.
-Clients that support Autodiscover are automatically redirected to the new server without having to manually update the user's desktop profile.
+Clients that support Autodiscover, such as Microsoft Office Outlook 2007, are automatically redirected to the new server without having to manually update the user's desktop profile.
 After the user's original mailbox data has been restored, an administrator can merge a user's recovered mailbox and the user's dial tone mailbox into a single, up-to-date mailbox.

 There are three options for performing a dial tone recovery:

-Dial tone recovery using and staying on an alternate server for the dial tone database: This is similar to the preceding option, except that you don't revert back to the original server.
-We recommend this option for situations in which it isn't possible or feasible to recover the failed server.
+Dial tone recovery using and staying on an alternate server for the dial tone database This is similar to the preceding option, except that you don't revert back to the original server.
+This option is recommended for situations in which it isn't possible or feasible to recover the failed server.
 In this scenario, users typically remain on an alternate server after the recovery operation has completed.
 When performing this process, the server hosting the dial tone database must have sufficient resources to support the added load of the additional users.
-In addition, if the users' client doesn't support Autodiscover, their messaging profile will need to be reconfigured to point to the dial tone server.
+In addition, if the user's client doesn't support Autodiscover, their messaging profile will need to be reconfigured to point to the dial tone server.

 All three options follow the same basic steps: